indrayantom/web_app_spherecalculator/README.md

 # Sphere Calculator
 ![logos](https://user-images.githubusercontent.com/92590596/145370302-c347f198-2c6c-4d18-aa4a-0ccec280fafb.png)

 My first simple web app that calculates volume, surface area, and radius of a sphere.
 The app was created by python using streamlit library and deployed using Heroku.
 This mini-project was done to gain basic understanding of Python functions and data types.
 I took it a step further, however, by combining all of those in a simple web application to also learn web deployment.
-Was scored 100/100 by my mentor at dibimbing.id, as he said "*bro i can easily give you 100. perfect*".

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![IDE](https://img.shields.io/badge/Spyder-838485?style=for-the-badge&logo=spyder%20ide&logoColor=maroon)